 Introduced by the Georgia Legislative Black Caucus, these bills would increase penalties for crimes like assault when victims are targeted due to their race, color, religion, sexual identity, gender identity or expression, disability, national origin, or ethnicity.
 These bills also provide for training for law enforcement officials regarding hate crimes.
 Shamefully, Georgia is one of only five states that does not yet have a hate crimes law.
-Did not cross over, but SB 373, which accomplishes the same thing, did!
+Did not cross over; SB 373, which accomplishes the same thing, did cross over but did not pass the house.
 Read A4E’s Brief about the Georgia Against Hate bill.

 HB 970 – No Long Guns at Public Assemblies

 This bill by Democrat David Dreyer (Atlanta) would ban carrying a long gun while knowingly participating in a public assembly of two or more people.
 Clearly a response to incidents like the ones in Charlottesville, Virginia, where the public display of weaponry impinges on freedom of speech.
 Rep. Spencer Frye, of Athens, was a co-sponsor.
 Did not cross over.

 SB 407 – Cash Bail Reform